mamertofabian/auto-bolt/README.md

 2. The script will:
    - Watch for files matching `project-bolt-*.zip` in the script's directory
-   - Create a `synced` directory if it doesn't exist
+   - Create a `bolt_synced` directory if it doesn't exist
    - Process any matching ZIP files it finds

 ## How It Works